-In this paper, we consider the 3D shortest path problem in the presence of a single-obstacle polyhedral terrain, while distances are computed in general L_p metric $(p \ge 1)$.
+In this paper, we consider the 3D shortest path problem in the presence of a polyhedral terrain (i.e. a polyhedral surface having at most one intersection point with any vertical line in z-direction), while distances are computed in general L_p metric $(p \ge 1)$.
 The problem definition is as follows:

-Problem Given an n-vertex polyhedral terrain T and two points s and t on or above T, find the L_p -shortest path from s to t that fully stays on or above T.
+Given an n-vertex polyhedral terrain T and two points s and t on or above T, find the L_p -shortest path from s to t that fully stays on or above T.